donn-lim-404/react-graphql-exercise/README.md

 ## (A WORK IN PROGRESS)

 ### Set Up
-Create a `.env` file in the root folder and input the port you want to listen to
+Create a `.env` file in the root directory and input the necessary environment settings
 ```
+# Later can be replaced with "production" for public deployment
+NODE_ENV = development

+# Setting this to "true" will perform a database connection test and auto create a user into the database
+TEST_DATABASE = false

-PORT=3001;  // you can replace "3001" with your preferred port
+# You can replace "3001" with your preferred port
+PORT = 3001
 ```

 Install the necessary modules to run the system